 - Providing an opportunity to practise a skill or learn a new word ahead of a whole class lesson

-- For some children with complex SEND, specific SENLSAs trained in Signalong and experienced with the use of PECs support children within lessons using these communication approaches
+- For some children with complex SEND, specific LSAs trained in Signalong and experienced with the use of PECs support children within lessons using these communication approaches

-- It may be a piece of equipment that supports your child to access the curriculum – such as a switch to use the computer or a specific IT programme to develop writing.
+- It may be a piece of equipment that supports your child to access the curriculum – such as a specific IT programme to develop writing.

-How will both the school and I know how my child is doing?
+How will both the school and I know how my child is doing, and how will the teaching staff help me support my child's learning?

 You are always welcome to discuss your child’s progress with the class teacher any Wednesday after school.
 The class teacher is often available first thing in the morning to agree an appointment time.
 The teacher will be able to discuss individual targets that your child is working on in key areas of the curriculum.